2014 Annual Conference

 Care as Power and Subversion: A Relational Approach to Freedom and Resistance, Maurice Hamington, University of Oregon and Lane Community College

-Punishment and the Social Nature of Crime and Agency, Jenn E. Dum, Binghamton University
+Punishment and the Social Nature of Crime and Agency, Jenn E. Dum, Binghamton University - Class Inequality and Democracy (Library 352)

 Chair: Michael Thomas Schleeter, Pacific Lutheran University